tomerovadia/Airbnfarm/README.md

 # README

 ## Overview
-Airbnfarm is an app built for anyone who has ever wished Airbnb only had farms.
+Airbnfarm is an app for anyone who has ever wished Airbnb only had farms.

 The app connects farm owners who have available lodging to adventurers who appreciate rural life.
 All app users have "guest" and "host" functionality in the same account.